jooheonchoi/ProgressTracker/README.md

 -  set a long-term goal for each subject
 - add an update to a list of updates for each subject, with a description of progress and the goal for the next update

+### Phase 2

+As a user, I want to be able to
+- save my list of subjects and their progress logs
+- optionally load my subjects and their progress logs